Last Updated July, 2020

 The town is small (around 15,000 people live there) but there are quite a few things to do that will keep you busy for one long day.

-First thing you can do is to walk around the town, visiting Mykolayivs’kyy Cathedral, a complex of Greek churches, an Old Museum of the Post Office, the world’s first monument to the great writer Nikolai Gogol, see the Monument of Cucumber and the National University of Gogol.
+The first thing you can do is to walk around the town, visiting Mykolayivs’kyy Cathedral, a complex of Greek churches, an Old Museum of the Post Office, the world’s first monument to the great writer Nikolai Gogol, see the Monument of Cucumber and the National University of Gogol.

 The Nizhyn National University of Nikolai Gogol used to be a High School of Higher Sciences.
 The most famous university graduate is Nikolai Gogol.
 But there were a few other well-known Ukrainian poets who also studied there.
-The University has three museums – Museum of the History of Nizhyn Higher School, the Museum dedicated to Nikolai Gogol and the art gallery.
+The University has three museums – Museum of the History of Nizhyn Higher School, the Museum dedicated to Nikolai Gogol, and the art gallery.

 Also, visit churches.
 You’ll find lots of them in Nizhyn since it was a Greek city.
 Bogdan Khmelnitsky invited Greeks to Ukraine in 1657 to revive and support international trade, which fell into decay during the war.
 They established not only trade but also crafts and services.
 Greeks built many churches and opened the first pharmacy in the city which works as a museum today (and is located on Moskovska street, 4.)